1. What is the International Food Information Council Foundation?

 11. How does the International Food Information Council Foundation interact with policymakers?

 We provide our educational materials to policymakers, often during a public comment period or through other educational opportunities with our partners.
-We also make our research available to federal press offices and others who seek additional context on consumer research on food and nutrition issues.
+We also make our research available to federal government press offices and others who seek additional context on consumer research on food and nutrition issues.

-In addition, we play a convening role by organizing conferences that bring different stakeholders and policymakers together to better understand the issues of the day.
+In addition, we play a convening role by organizing conferences that bring together different stakeholders and policymakers to better understand the issues of the day.

 12. How does the International Food Information Council Foundation work with experts?